The ghost pepper, bhut jolokia, was the first hot pepper to be measured at over 1 million Scoville heat units.

 Bhut jolokia is a tender perennial, often grown as an annual, suitable for gardeners in USDA Hardiness Zones 8-11.

-Ripe peppers are usually red, 2-3 inches long, and about an inch wide, with slightly wrinkled skin.
+Ripe peppers are usually red, two to three inches long and about an inch wide, with slightly wrinkled skin.
 They taper to a small point at the bottom of the pod.

-In the right conditions, plants can reach a mature height of 4 feet tall, though mine have never managed more than 2 feet, but have never failed to provide me with an abundant harvest.
+In the right conditions, plants can reach a mature height of four feet, though mine have never managed more than two feet, but have never failed to provide me with an abundant harvest.

 Apart from the mind-blowing heat, bhut jolokia has an almost sweet, smoky aftertaste.
 It’s not advisable to eat it raw.